Flolle/terminal-flood/benchmark/README.md

 ### dataset b24c6n1000

-I did not attempt to find an optimal solutionset with terminal-flood, because it would have taken too long to do so and it most would have needed more RAM than I have available in my PC.
+I did not attempt to find an optimal solutionset with terminal-flood, because it would have taken too long to do so and it most likely would have needed more RAM than I have available in my PC.

 | strategy | score | time in milliseconds |
 | :--- | ---: | ---: |